-How Splunk licensing works
+How Splunk Enterprise licensing works

-Splunk licenses specify how much data you can index per calendar day (from midnight to midnight by the clock on the license master).
+Splunk Enterprise licenses specify how much data you can index per calendar day (from midnight to midnight by the clock on the license master).

-Any host in your Splunk infrastructure that performs indexing must be licensed to do so.
-You can either run a standalone indexer with a license installed locally, or you can configure one of your Splunk instances as a license master and set up a license pool from which other indexers, configured as license slaves, can draw.
+Any host in your Splunk Enterprise infrastructure that performs indexing must be licensed to do so.
+You can either run a standalone indexer with a license installed locally, or you can configure one of your Splunk Enterprise instances as a license master and set up a license pool from which other indexers, configured as license slaves, can draw.

 In addition to indexing volume, access to some Splunk Enterprise features requires an Enterprise license.
-For more information about different types of licenses, read "Types of Splunk licenses" in this manual.
+See Types of Splunk licenses.

 About the connection between the license master and license slaves

-Splunk license lifecycle(s)
+Splunk Enterprise license lifecycle

 Once the 60 day trial expires (and if you have not purchased and installed an Enterprise license), you are given the option to switch to Splunk Free.
 Splunk Free includes a subset of the features of Splunk Enterprise and is intended for use in standalone deployments and for short-term forensic investigations.
 It allows you to index up to 500 MB of data a day indefinitely.

-Once you've purchased and downloaded an Enterprise license, you can install it on your Splunk instance and access Splunk Enterprise features.
-Check out "Types of Splunk licenses" in this manual for information about Enterprise features.
+Once you purchase and download an Enterprise license, you can install it on your instance and access Splunk Enterprise features.
+Read Types of Splunk licenses in this manual for information about Enterprise features.

 Unlike event data, metrics data counts against a license at a fixed 150 bytes per metric event.
 Metrics data does not have a separate license.
 Ingesting metrics data draws from the same license quota as event data.